-He’s spent the last four years of his life at University College and loved it so much so that he’s going back to do a DPhil at the same college.
+Having spent four years of his life at University College, he loved it so much that he will be going back to do a DPhil at the same college.

-The Engineering course at Oxford is a general one, in the first 2 years you study a wide range of engineering disciplines, including mechanical, electronic, structural and thermofluids.
+The Engineering course at Oxford is a general one, in the first two years you study a wide range of engineering disciplines, including mechanical, electronic, structural and thermofluids.

 There are a lot of labs in the early years to put what you’ve learned in lectures into practice, and you can usually expect two 1-hour tutorials in college every week, discussing questions on the content you’re currently studying.